skiselev/floppy_bios/README.txt

 - Detect and initialize FDC controllers on initialization.
 Display a warning message on timeout/controller not present.

-- Implement IRQ/DRQ sharing for primary FDC and secondary FDC.

 - Make the ROM PnP specs compliant?